solher/arangolite/README.md

 Fortunately, the API being relatively small, refactoring should take only a few adjustments and find and replaces :)

+Operations on database clusters are not yet implemented.
+PRs concerning cluster support would be greatly appreciated.

 ## Installation

 To install Arangolite: